 Your son’s formal therapy might take place in an office, our 20+ acre area, or working on the ranch.
 Therapy includes individual, group, and family sessions.
 The combined sessions average approximately 20 hours a week.
 Your son will also join in a weekly process group that will help him identify his feelings and discuss problems.
-There are also specialized groups that include: drug and alcohol recovery, adoption issues, eating disorders recovery, trauma recovery, coping skills building, self-harm prevention, team building, on-campus or off-campus 12 step AA/NA, and peer leadership training.
+There are also specialized groups that include: adoption issues, eating disorders recovery, trauma recovery, coping skills building, self-harm prevention, team building, on-campus or off-campus 12 step AA/NA, and peer leadership training.

 Discovery Academy students receive 1-2 hours of weekly therapy with their therapist in the form of a more traditional office visit, or as therapists and students participate in an experiential activity.

 Mentors routinely discuss with therapists each student’s progress and particular needs.
 During one on one interaction throughout the week, mentors are trained to look for teaching opportunities in the course of daily life experiences.

 Group therapy occurs during experiential activities and in structured settings as well.
 Some of the Academy's therapeutic groups include adoption, substance abuse, relapse prevention, and eating disorders.